Nahuas of La Huasteca

-The Nahua of La Huasteca is an Indigenous ethnic group of Mexico and one of the Nahua peoples.
+The Nahua of La Huasteca are an Indigenous ethnic group of Mexico and one of the Nahua peoples.
 They live in the mountainous area called La Huasteca which is located in north eastern Mexico and contains parts of the states of Hidalgo, Veracruz and Puebla.
 They speak one of the Huasteca Nahuatl dialects: western, central or eastern Huasteca Nahuatl.

 Location

 La Huasteca is located in the northeastern portion of Mexico and covers sections of six states: San Luis Potosí, Tamaulipas, Hidalgo, Querétaro, and Puebla.
 Its eastern border is the Gulf of Mexico and on the western edge is the Sierra Madre Oriental range.
 Three climatic ranges exist in this region: tierra fria, tierra templada and tierra caliente.
 This land contains relatively rocky and nutrient-poor soil, except for coastal areas.
 Historians do not agree, but the coastal Huastecans might have had the first Mexican contact with Europeans, when Américo Vespucio mapped the coast of Veracruz and Tamaulipas in 1497.
 These coastal Huastecans spoke a language very similar to the Maya, and Vespuci described them well, naming the area Lariab.